[You have become weak]

 2. Defoliation: (When leaves are removed soon after flowering it prevents the bulb from building up food reserves for the future.)

 3. Knotting: (Gardner’s sometimes tidy up clumps of daffodils by drawing the leaves together into a knot.
-(Something that isn’t recommended) This reduces the daffodils ability to thrive and may cause or increase the risk of blindness.)
+This isn’t recommended; it reduces the daffodils ability to thrive and may cause or increase the risk of blindness.)

 4. Seeding: (Allowing seed capsules to form after flowering means that energy is diverted from bulb rebuilding.)

-Letting worldly seed form in our mind takes hold in our heart, stealing from our bulb (the root of our faith).
+Letting worldly seed form in our minds can take hold in our hearts.
+This can impede our growth, and sap our strength.

 5. Nutrition: (Bulbs will normally flower well in their first year on any kind of soil, but may rapidly decline without additional nutrition.)